sbrajesh/bp-extended-friendship-request/readme.txt

 == Frequently Asked Questions ==

-= Does This plugin works without BuddyPress =
+= Does This plugin works without BuddyPress/BuddyBoss =
-No, It needs you to have BuddyPress Installed and activated
+No, It needs you to have either BuddyPress or BuddyBoss platform Installed and activated

 = What is the supported BuddyPress Version? =
-2.9+, Tested with 4.2.
+8.0+, Tested with 14.3,4.

 = Where do I get support? =
 Please use [BuddyDev support](https://buddydev.com/support/forums/) forums.